Stop Buying Toothpaste: 5-Minute Natural Toothpaste Recipes Dentists Want You to Use (2026 Guide)

 For Kids: The Flavor & Safety Checklist Dentists Use

-• Flavor: Use kid-safe flavor oils (bubblegum, strawberry, orange) at 5-8 drops per ¼ cup.
+• Flavor: Use kid-safe flavor oils (bubblegum, strawberry, orange) for 5-8 drops per ¼ cup.

 If you’re wondering is homemade toothpaste safe for toddlers, the answer is yes—when you follow this exact checklist and use our Recipe #5.
 Kid-friendly Natural Toothpaste Recipes require extra care, and we’ve done the work for you.